Anne V Massey

 - The hinged mechanism has no sharp edges and is comfortable to wear.

 - Each cufflink measures about 1.6 x 1.6cm.

 - Available in a choice of three styles, square, oval and shield-shaped.

 - Made by me at my studio in Hove.

 These simple cufflinks look wonderful with a smart suit.
 They are perfect for a groom, best man or proud father.
 They complete a polished self-presentation and help to make a good impression in a business context.

 The cufflinks, with their subtle curves, perfectly complement the restrained elegance of a well-tailored suit.
 They are easy to wear with their locking hinge mechanism, designed for comfort.
 They can be cleaned by this environmentally conscious method.

 Each pair of cufflinks is subtly unique as they are handmade.

 Your order will be despatched to you by Special Delivery (UK only).
 Items in stock will usually be posted within 5 working days; items made to order in 2-4 weeks.
-Postage is included in the price, and free gift wrapping can be selected at the checkout.
+Postage is included in the price.
 I will email you with the tracking number once the order is posted.
 For customers outside the UK, posting will be by Royal Mail International Tracked and Signed.
 I will pay the postage but the buyer will be responsible for any fees, duties or taxes which may be levied for delivery.
 I am currently not posting to countries in the EU due to the complexity of the new rules.